atx-crypto-club/txwtf/README.md

 Or you can go all the way and launch the webapp after initializing everything instead of dropping into a shell.
 > $ python init.py bootstrap install-dev migrate test flake8 txwtf webapp

+Make sure to use the correct bootstrap and project environments when launching `init.py`.

 ## Deployment

 ### Defaults